UKCloud/documentation/articles/cloud-storage/cs-faq.md

 ### How is my storage bill calculated?

 Used storage is calculated on a daily basis.
 The data for a month is collected, and the average consumption calculated and rounded up to the next whole number to provide the number of GiB consumed in a month.
+The charge for the total storage is based on a tiering basis as per the Service Definition.
+When your storage consumption moves into the next tier, only the amount of storage above the previous tier threshold is charged at the lower price.

+As an example, if a customer uses 520TiB of storage in a month, their charges are calculated as:

+* 250TiB x £0.0200 = £5,000
+* 250TiB x £0.0180 = £4,500
+* 20TiB x £0.0162 = £324
+* Total cost = £9,824

 ### How can I view billing information?